 (past-tense, first person) A fat young buck crept into my view, skittish and hesitant, but I knew I could hit it.
 Had to.
 With arrows in short supply, I needed to make the shot count as our food stores had grown thin.
 The gaunt faces of the starving villagers continued to creep into my thoughts, distracting me with the weight of their need.
 Despite my best intentions, my hands shook with my own starved weakness and threatened to spoil my aim.
 I blinked back the cries of scavenges in the distance and concentrated on denying them more while they feasted on the already-dead…

 Beyond those two main tenses used in fiction, there are situations when it might make sense to not use them and write in second-person, present tense or first-person, present tense.
 If you’re going to buck the norm, though, this is something that needs careful consideration of the gains to be had in doing it.

 Charging forth with a story in whatever tense and voice happened to pop into your head when you woke up with that amazing new idea is not your wisest course of action.
-Stop and analyze what doing this will add to your story.
+Stop and analyse what doing this will add to your story.
 If it adds nothing beyond experimentation or proving you can do it, this is not your best option for getting your work sold.
-It may be bold, it may be unconventional, but that uniqueness won’t get much more than an editor’s “Hm, that’s an interesting perspective”, but isn’t likely to get your manuscript out of the slush pile.
+It may be bold, it may be unconventional, but that uniqueness won’t get much more than an editor’s, “Hm, that’s an interesting perspective”.
+But it isn’t likely to get your manuscript out of the slush pile.
 Use the one that makes the most sense and adds the most to your story.